sunjian7/hello-world/README.md

 # hello-world
-i think github is not easy to learn
+i think github is easy to learn, i will work hard on it.